Free health insurance and medical care in Colorado.

 Families and people who have no health insurance in Colorado will be able to get help from the government or non-profit organizations.
 There are several free or affordable health insurance plans, assistance from government programs, non-profit medical care and more.
 Whether a person has lost their insurance because of unemployment, or maybe they just can’t afford the coverage, the state may still be able to assist.
 Find how to get free health insurance and medical services in CO below.

 Several resources can help the low income and others who need support.
 Children from low-income families, senior citizens, the disabled, and pregnant women are some of the primary beneficiaries.
 However anyone who is struggling and who does not have full health insurance coverage can look into any of these free or low cost or dental insurance programs, all of which may available to them.

 The state of Colorado also works closely with the federal government and regional non-profit organizations.
-This is done to ensure that the largest amount of funding is provided to those who need the most help and that it is done in the most effective manner possible.
+There is Medicaid for the poor, child health plans vaccines and more This is done to ensure that the largest amount of funding is provided to those who need the most help and that it is done in the most effective manner possible.
 So patients may be directed to such solutions as Medicaid, the Department of Health pre-existing condition program, or other resources.

 Treatment for Breast and Cervical Cancer is offered and is widely known as BCCP.
 Screenings, testing, and overall treatment is available for low income uninsured women who have been diagnosed with cervical or breast cancer.
 It is offered across Colorado at various Women's Wellness Connection sites to women who meet guidelines.
-The government will provide for full Medicaid services including hospitals and doctor bills.
-800-221-3943
+The government will provide for full Medicaid services including grants to pay for hospitals and doctor bills.
+Call 800-221-3943

 Another similar option is known as GettingUSCovered.
 This will also help address pre-existing conditions.
 Participants may need to pay some premiums, deductibles and out of pocket expenses.
 877-397-1109